chaseruskin/orbit/docs/src/tutorials/first_project.md

   );
 ```

-With this single command, `orbit` provided us with:
+With this single command, Orbit provided us with:
 - the component declaration
 - signals for the port interface
 - an instantiation template